Tine-m/loginsample/README.md

 # loginsample
-Demonstrates JDBC with datamapper &amp; session handling Rename application.properties.example filename to application.properties to make program work
+Demonstrates JDBC with datamapper &amp; session handling <br>
+Copy the application.properties.example file and rename it to application.properties